History of perpetual motion machines: 19th century

 In 1812, Charles Redheffer, in Philadelphia, claimed to have developed a "generator" that could power other machines.
 The machine was open for viewing in Philadelphia, where Redheffer raised large amount of money from the admission fee.
 Redheffer moved his machine to New York, after his cover was blown in Philadelphia, while applying for government funding.
 It was there that Robert Fulton exposed Redheffer's schemes during an exposition of the device in New York City (1813).
 Removing some concealing wooden strips, Fulton found a catgut belt drive went through a wall to an attic.
 In the attic, a man was turning a crank to power the device.

 In 1827, Sir William Congreve, 2nd Baronet devised a machine running on capillary action that would disobey the principle that water seeks its own level, so to produce a continuous ascent and overflow.
 The device had an inclined plane over pulleys.
 At the top and bottom, there travelled an endless band of sponge, a bed and, over this, again an endless band of heavy weights jointed together.
 The whole stood over the surface of still water.
 Congreve believed his system would operate continuously.

 In 1868, an Austrian, Alois Drasch, received a US patent for a machine that possessed a "thrust key-type gearing" of a rotary engine.
 The vehicle driver could tilt a trough depending upon need.
 A heavy ball rolled in a cylindrical trough downward, and, with continuous adjustment of the device's levers and power output, Drasch believed that it would be possible to power a vehicle.

 In 1870, E.P.
 Willis of New Haven, Connecticut made money from a "proprietary" perpetual motion machine.
 A story of the overcomplicated device with a hidden source of energy appears in the Scientific American article "The Greatest Discovery Ever Yet Made".
 Investigation into the device eventually found a source of power that drove it.

 John Ernst Worrell Keely claimed the invention of an induction resonance motion motor.
 He explained that he used "etheric technology".
 In 1872, Keely announced that he had discovered a principle for power production based on the vibrations of tuning forks.
 Scientists investigated his machine which appeared to run on water, though Keely endeavoured to avoid this.
 Shortly after 1872, venture capitalists accused Keely of fraud (they lost nearly five million dollars).
-Keely's machine, it was discovered after his death, was based on hidden air pressure tubes.
+Keely's machine, discovered after his death, was based on hidden air pressure tubes.